Updated June 7, 2023

-One approach to resolve staff-filling problems could be to develop a talent pool.
+One approach to resolving staff-filling problems could be to develop a talent pool.
 It’s a group of people prepared to take up more challenging responsibilities.

-People to be placed in a talent pool can be drafted in several ways.
-One popular approach is to ask managers assess and nominate people from their team.
+People in a talent pool can be drafted in several ways.
+One popular approach is to ask managers to assess and nominate people from their teams.
 A second approach could be to apply an objective assessment method, like multi-rater full-circle tests, for identifying personnel who could be worthwhile to take up future responsibilities.

 A talent pool dramatizes the difference between succession and replacement planning.
-In the latter, personnel are identified as “backups” to specific positions.
+Personnel is identified as “backups” to specific positions in the latter.

 Replacement planning encourages promotions only in a field of specialization.
-Succession planning, on the other hand, encourages managers across all verticals to consider talent irrespective of the department, as a possible successor to all positions that are immediately above them.
+On the other hand, succession planning encourages managers across all verticals to consider talent, irrespective of the department, as a possible successor to all positions immediately above them.
 Talent pools, thus, can be identified beneath every “level” of the organization chart.
 However, they aren’t tied to any specific position at the immediately following level.

-If the talent pool is implemented successfully, the company will have several internal candidates ready to take up the challenge.
+If the talent pool implementation succeeds, the company will have multiple internal candidates ready and equipped to take up new challenges and responsibilities.

 Both replacement and succession planning are important for any company.
-But while succession planning is a more systematic way to fill up open positions, replacement planning addresses the more ad-hoc needs.
-Building up of a talent pool is the most important part of replacement planning where there are a number of options to choose from.
+But while succession planning is a more systematic way to fill open positions, replacement planning addresses the more ad-hoc needs.
+Building up a talent pool is the most important part of replacement planning, where there are many to choose from.
 But at the same time, a temporary or non-permanent filling up can be of a long-term nature.
-However, that happens only by a chance.
+However, that happens only by chance.
 A company is unlikely to ask a person to vacate the position after he/she has been appointed to it.

 Companies, irrespective of their size, are slowly shifting to succession planning from replacement planning.
-The former involves envisioning of all the vacancies that may arise in the near future as well as over the long term.
-It pays for a company to have such a system in place where the internal pool can be kept ready for promotions.
+The former involves envisioning all the vacancies that may arise in the future and over the long term.
+It pays for a company to have such a system where the internal pool can be kept ready for promotions.